Pengrey/RE/RE/RE/Project_1/Report.md

 # Introduction
-The purpose of this report is to present the findings of a project that involved the reverse engineering of two mobile applications: the CTT app and the Pingodoce app.
-The project was conducted with the aim of analyzing the functionality, security, and overall design of these two popular applications.
+This report aims to present the findings of the reverse engineering of two mobile Android applications: the CTT app and the O Meu Pingodoce app.
+The project has the goal of analyzing the functionality, security, and overall design of these two popular applications.

 The reverse engineering process involved both static and dynamic analysis techniques.
-Static analysis was used to examine the application's source code, binaries, and resources, while dynamic analysis involved the use of various tools to observe the behavior of the applications in real-time.
+Static analysis was used to examine the application's decompiled code, binaries, and resources, while dynamic analysis involved the use of various tools to observe the behavior of the applications in real-time.

 Through this analysis, we aimed to identify any potential security vulnerabilities, performance issues, or design flaws in the applications.
 Additionally, we sought to gain a better understanding of the functionality of each application and how they interact with the users.